-AMS operates 11 months from August to June during the 2021-2022 school year with a curriculum that supports both outdoor and indoor learning.
+AMS operates 10 months from August to May during the 2022-2023 school year with a curriculum that supports both outdoor and indoor learning.
 Both indoor and outdoor learning environments are accessible and are utilized throughout the school year except during unfavorable severe weather conditions.
 Young children need structure and routines built into their daily schedules in order for them to learn how to observe the changes occurring around them and in their own bodies, investigate and apply the appropriate responses, reflect on their current situations and (for the older child) plan for the future.
 Routines and structure also lays a foundation for trust, and frees the mind to engage in adapting to change.
+Some of the many benefits of being outdoors includes increased stamina, freedom to move, and decreased spread of contagious diseases.
+Strong coordination, good mental, intellectual, physical health and awareness of oneself in the world, all stem from purposeful movement.